vadim-heyworld/frau-schmidt/prompts/tms/review_rules.md

 [discussion] - Could be an issue or not.
 Other reviewers' opinion is requested on this one.
 [question] - Question that has to be answered by the author.
 Usually a PR shouldn’t be approved as long as open questions are there.
 [task] - Added after a comment.
 Tells the author what to do.
 Should always be there for comments that entail a changes requested.
 When the author has done the task he/she adds a comment saying so (done, resolved, checkmark etc).

+YOU MUST USE THE TAGS FOR THE PR COMMENTS

 ## PR size
 PRs may not be larger than 30 files.
 Optimally they include no more than 20 files.
 Should a PR require more files to be changed then a reason has to be given as well as still trying to keep the PR as small as possible.